-IDEAs in Action Gen Ed: RESEARCH.
+DEAs in Action Gen Ed: RESEARCH.

 Making Connections Gen Ed: CI, EE- Mentored Research.

 Requisites: Prerequisites, PLCY 460 and 581.
-Grading Status: Letter grade.

 PLCY 692H.
 Honors in Public Policy.
 3 Credits.

 Permission of the instructor.
 For senior public policy majors.
 Directed research for the honors thesis.
 Students may only receive credit for one semester of this course.
 An application for enrollment must be completed by the student and approved by the director of the public policy honors program.